top of page

 Class Structure

-Each class will begin with a 30-40 minute lecture by the instructor covering core techniques.
-The rest of each class will consist of two paper presentations by your peers.
+Each class will begin with a 1.5 hour lecture by the instructor covering core techniques.
+The rest of each class will consist of student presentations.

 Oral Exam

-At the end of the course, the instructor will hold an oral exam to test students about the course content and project.
+At the end of the course, the instructor will hold an oral exam to test students about the course content.
+Here are sample exam questions.

 Grade Components